peterljung/dedup/README.md

 ### Runtime issues

-If you have problem like
+If you have problem like the following in the compiled Crystal version.

 	Unhandled exception: Error opening file '...' with mode 'r': Too many open files (Errno) Failed to raise an exception: END_OF_STACK
 	[0xce853fd8706] __crystal_sigfault_handler +39750
 	...

 It actually is a stack limitation issue.
+You may need to raise the stack limitation of your OS.

+On e.g. OpenBSD change stack limitation in [login.conf](https://man.openbsd.org/login.conf.5).

-Raise the stack limitation in `login.conf` if needed.
+If your user is associted with the `staff` login class, change stack limitation in `login.conf` as follows.

-In `login.conf` for your `user` running the script:

-	user:\
+	staff:\
 		:stacksize-cur=32M:

+You can check your login class via `userinfo <user>`.

+	$ userinfo peter
+	login	peter
+	passwd	*
+	uid	1000
+	groups	peter wheel
+	change	NEVER
+	class	staff
+	...